Crawley Town Football Club

 If you actually want to find out anything, you may be better off trying an unofficial website, www.ctfc.net, which is more user-friendly than the official site, although it does not always carry up-to-date information on matters such as ticket availability (your best bet for this is to phone the club on 01293 410005).

 There are several supporters’ websites:

 Location, Directions and Car Parking

-Crawley Town FC play at Broadfield Stadium, which is next to the A23 at Southgate roundabout.
+Since 1997, Crawley Town FC have played at Broadfield Stadium, which is next to the A23 at Southgate roundabout.
 The stadium’s car park usually fills up early on match days.
 See our Broadfield Stadium page for directions and information about public transport and car parking.